 Southern California District NSDA

-Student Congress: March 18th at Los Osos High School
+Student Congress: March 17 at Century High School, Santa Ana

-Speech and Debate Events: March 25-26 at Claremont High School
+Speech and Debate Events: March 24-25 at Bonita Vista High School, Chula Vista

 Schools who are chartered and affiliated with the Southern California District of the NSDA are cordially invited to enter and participate in the Southern California District Tournament at the above locations and dates.
 Qualifiers to the National Tournament will be based on actual entries competing in each event.
-However, our District may earn bonus entries based on our total number of Member Degrees (currently our District has two qualifiers per event).
-Please enter all of your NFL points in a timely fashion, this may help us earn additional bonus entries to the 2017 National Tournament held in June in Birmingham, Alabama.
+However, our District may earn bonus entries based on our total number of Member Degrees (currently our District has three qualifiers per event, provided we meet the minimum number of entries).
+Please enter all of your NFL points in a timely fashion, to avoid a mad scramble as we prepare to send our students to the 2018 National Tournament held June 17- 22 in Fort Lauderdale, Florida.

 Procedures and Deadlines for Entry:

 Schools must complete both On-Line entry and Paper entry.